Allergies are one of the most common diseases experienced by Americans. In fact, as many as 85 million people in the U.S. suffer from allergies.

 Airborne allergens and other particles can land directly on the surface of the eye, causing irritation and redness.
 Although tears constantly wash the eyes, they can’t always keep out allergens like pollen or pet dander.

 Those who have ocular allergies know that they are a major source of discomfort.
 They can contribute to eye dryness and other eye discomforts, such as itching, redness, swelling and watering.
 But beyond being annoying, ocular allergies may be very disabling.
-Allergic symptoms often interfere with everyday activities, such as reading, working on a computer, driving, and playing sports.
+Allergic symptoms often interfere with everyday activities, such as reading, working on a computer, driving and wearing contact lenses.

 Allergic eye symptoms may be seasonal, usually in the late spring or fall when pollen counts are the highest.
 This is common in persons with allergic rhinitis, asthma, and eczema or hay fever.
 Up to 80% of hay fever patients may have allergic eye conditions.